 “Possibly no man in the business developed as many stars of the first magnitude as did Mr. Phillips.
 To him the profession is indebted for Dan Brouthers, Fred Dunlap and others who have filled the public eye and drawn largely from the coffers of the magnates.
 As an advertiser of his club Horace Phillips had no equal in the country.
 Things which would drop from the lips of other men without creating interest would fall from his laden with the most gorgeous possibilities and freighted with the greatest comfort.
 He knew a news item, and could give it vent with a polish and earnestness that was certain to find its lodgment in the paper of whatever reporter he gave it to.
 On making a bargain for a player Horace Phillips was always at home.
 No better evidence of this can be sought than his getting from the crafty Von der Ahe for almost a song such players as Jake Beckley and Harry Staley.
 Mr. Phillips was also a successful theatrical manager, and it was during the indulgence of a delusion that he had returned to that calling that the light of his wonderful mind went out never to be rekindled again.”

-A long search by Peter Morris, a SABR member, found that Phillips died in the Philadelphia Hospital for the Insane on Feb 26, 1896.
+A long search by Peter Morris, a SABR member, found that Phillips died in the Philadelphia Hospital for the Insane on February 26, 1896.
+He was not yet 40 years old.
+He was buried in Mount Vernon Cemetery near his parents.

 SABR Biographical Research Committee Report (Jan/Feb, 2011)